 You will save yourself from all those pesky international calling costs.
-If you don’t have an unlocked phone, you may be able to find somewhere to have it unlocked or you can simply purchase a cheap non-smartphone with international calling plan to use while travelling.
+If you don’t have an unlocked phone, you may be able to find somewhere to have it unlocked or you can simply purchase a cheap non-smartphone with an international calling plan to use while traveling.

 13. Avoid buying souvenirs

 Souvenirs are great gifts, but have you ever purchased something while traveling and found that it was a pretty useless purchase?
 For example, a key chain that you don’t ever use, or a magnet that ends up cluttering your fridge.

 Try to have fun on your vacation and take tons of photos to keep as your souvenirs.
 If you feel the need to pick up souvenirs, try to purchase something functional, rather than decorative.

 It may be challenging to spot scams, but they’re happening all the time.
 Stay alert and try to travel safely and smart.
 Think twice about offers before accepting them.
 There are scam artists out there that are preying on tourists in popular tourist areas.

 If deals seem too good to be true, it’s probably the case.
 Be sure to keep your passport, money, credit cards, debits cards and all personal belongings safe.

 These were just a couple of tips to help you travel without going broke, but there are many more tips out there.
 Don’t forget to take advantage of the internet and look into everything about your trip prior to booking it.